-- □ □ 1.
+- □□ 1.
 Find the .6 uH slug-tuned coil with a yellow form (143-Coilcraft).
 This will be installed at L4.
 Before installing, make sure the coil's two pins are straight and aligned with the mounting holes.
-Install, and bend the shield-can tabs over to hold the can in place before soldering. - □ □ 2.
+Install L4-make sure it is flush with the PC before soldering.
+Solder. - □ □ 2.
 Find the 660 uH quadrature detector coil (five pins, black coil form).
 Make sure all pins and tabs are straight before installing.
 Install at L5, bending over the shield-can tabs before soldering in place.
+Solder.

-The last two coils are air-wound types made from the #22 wire supplied with your kit.
-In addition to #22 wire, you'll also need a 1/4" screw or bolt at least 3/4" long to use as a winding form (24 tpi).
+The last two coils are air-wound types made from the #24 wire supplied with your kit.
+In addition to #24 wire, you'll also need a 1/4" screw or bolt at least 3/4" long to use as a winding form (24 tpi).

 - □ □ 3.
-Carefully straighten the coil wire (drawing it over a plastic rounded surface such as a screwdriver handle works well).
-Remove all bends and kinks.
-Cut two (2) lengths about 10" long each. - □□ 4.
-Take one length of wire and, while grasping both ends firmly, carefully wind seven (7) full turns over the winding form--as shown in the following diagram.
+Carefully straighten each piece of coil wire (drawing it over a plastic rounded surface such as a screwdriver handle works well).
+Remove all bends and kinks. - □ □ 4.
+Take one length of wire and, while grasping both ends firmly, carefully wind nine (9) full turns over the winding form--as shown in the following diagram.
 The wire should conform into the thread grooves.